- airfare, baggage fees, etc.

 - valets, taxis, trains, tolls, etc.

-You would be shocked to know how many new clients’ tax returns come across my desk every year with zero travel deductions.
+To some of you, this is ‘business as usual’…However, you would be shocked to know how many new clients’ tax returns come across my desk every year with zero travel deductions.
 Consider the five following ideas that you might be able to incorporate into your holiday travel.

 1. Hold the annual company meeting.